athiyataj21-tech/Python_practice/README.md

 # Python_practice 🐍

-> A 30-Day Python Learning Challenge focused on building strong programming fundamentals, problem-solving skills, and a foundation for Data Science & Machine Learning.
+> A 30-Day Python Learning Challenge focused on building strong programming fundamentals, problem-solving skills, and building a solid foundation for Data Science, Machine Learning, and Software Development.

 ---

 ## 📖 Overview

 This repository documents my daily Python learning journey through hands-on coding exercises and practical examples.
-The goal is to strengthen programming fundamentals, improve problem-solving skills, and build a solid foundation for Data Science, Machine Learning, and Software Development.
+The goal is to strengthen programming fundamentals, improve problem-solving skills, and build a strong foundation for Data Science, Machine Learning, Artificial Intelligence, and Software Development.

 ---